 Costco is king for purchasing just about anything in bulk—and water is no exception.
 The big-box store’s water delivery service is one of its lesser-known benefits for members, with options for home-delivered water in three- or five-gallon jugs.

 But don’t expect the jugs to come labeled with Costco’s signature Kirkland branding.
 Costco’s water delivery service operates with local partners, acting as a middle-man for your lower-priced order.
 Even so, you can take care of all your water delivery business on Costco’s easily navigable website.

 There is, of course, one notable drawback to Costco’s water delivery service: If you’re not already a Costco member, you’ll need to sign up for the chain’s annual paid membership.
-Once you become a card carrier, though, prices are pleasantly low, starting at about $7 for a five-gallon jug (and roughly $1 per gallon).
+Once you become a card carrier, though, prices are pleasantly low, starting at about $7 for a five-gallon jug.

 However, selection and delivery options are quite limited.
 Depending on your local provider, you may only have the option to order one type of purified drinking water, rather than a variety of artesian, sparkling, or spring waters.
 Meanwhile, a two-week interval is the only delivery option in most regions.